Cincinnati vs. UCF NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Cincinnati and its opponents have scored at least 57.5 points -- this matchup's over/under -- only twice this season.
+- Cincinnati and its opponents have scored at least 57.5 points -- this matchup's over/under -- only two times this year.

-- UCF has combined with its opponents to score more than 57.5 points in four of five games this season.
+- UCF's games have gone over 57.5 points in four of five chances this season.

-- The two teams combine to average 77.8 points per game, 20.3 more than the total in this contest.
+- Saturday's over/under is 20.3 points lower than the two team's combined 77.8 points per game average.

-- This contest's over/under is 17.9 points above the 39.6 these two squads combine to surrender per game this season.
+- This contest's total is 17.9 points above the 39.6 these two squads combine to surrender per game this season.

-- The average total in Bearcats games this season is 51, 6.5 points fewer than Saturday's over/under of 57.5 .
+- Bearcats games have an average total of 51 points this season, 6.5 fewer than Saturday's over/under.

-- The 64.4 PPG average total in Knights games this season is 6.9 points more than this game's over/under.
+- The 57.5-point over/under for this game is 6.9 points below the 64.4 points per game average total in Knights games this season.

 Cincinnati Stats and Trends

-- The Bearcats have been favored by 21 points or more three times this season and have covered the spread in two of them.
+- The Bearcats have covered the spread twice this season when favored by 21 points or more (in three chances).

 - Cincinnati's games this year have hit the over on three of five set point totals (60%).

-- Cincinnati is 3-1 against the spread and 4-0 overall in games when it puts up more than 27.4 points.
+- Cincinnati is 3-1 against the spread and 4-0 overall this season when the team puts up more than 27.4 points.

-- When Cincinnati totals over 365.8 yards, the team is 3-1 against the spread and 4-0 overall.
+- In games that Cincinnati picks up more than 365.8 yards, the team is 3-1 against the spread and 4-0 overall.

 - The Bearcats have seven giveaways this season, while the Knights have eight takeaways .